 Gerry came to study psychotherapy at postgraduate level (DCU) from an academic background firmly rooted in the humanities (MA in Spirituality, BA in Philosophy).
 He has been extensively trained in mindfulness-based approaches and cognitive therapy and studied for three years at the Department of Psychiatry Oxford University (MSt Mindfulness-Based Cognitive Therapy, Post Grad Diploma in Cognitive Behaviour Therapy) and opened the Mindfulness Clinic, Fitzwilliam Square in 2012.
 Gerry practices, teaches, and researches mindfulness-based interventions.
 He has presented several innovative mindfulness workshops throughout 2013 which includes: Mindfulness and Cognitive Therapy for GPs and Health Professionals, Therapeutic Presence and the Present Moment, Mindfulness for Managers, Mindfulness for Academics, Mindfulness for Student Advisors, Mindful Leadership and eight-week training for Mental Health Professionals.
 He has attended training with some of the leading experts in Mindfulness and Cognitive Therapy including Jon Kabat-Zinn, Mark Williams, Zindel Segal, John Teasdale, Daniel Siegel, Jack Kornfield, Christopher Germer, Kristen Neff, Aaron Beck and the Centre for Mindfulness Research and Practice at Bangor University.
-Gerry has a private practice at the Mindfulness Clinic and provides tailored treatment approaches in CBT, counselling and psychotherapy and is pursuing research interests at the University of Oxford.
+Gerry has a private practice at the Mindfulness Clinic and provides tailored treatment approaches in CBT, counselling and psychotherapy.
+He is currently pursuing research interests at the University of Oxford.

 Quantitative data collated on completion of the one day workshop Mindfulness and Cognitive Therapy, Essential Skills for GPs and Health Professionals, 23 November, 2013